tsanket8329/DSA-Practise/README.md

 If the first element is "0", return "0".
 This handles the edge case of all zeros.
 Finally, all strings are concatenated.
+The result is returned as a single string.
+Time complexity is O(n log n) due to sorting.